myersm0/CIFTI.jl/README.md

 # CIFTI

-This Julia package supplies a basic function `CIFTI.load` for reading files of the CIFTI-2 format (https://www.nitrc.org/projects/cifti) for fMRI data, along with some convenience functions for indexing into the data matrix.
+This Julia package supplies functions `CIFTI.load` and `CIFTI.save` for reading and writing files of the CIFTI-2 format (https://www.nitrc.org/projects/cifti) for fMRI data, along with some convenience functions for indexing into the data matrix.

 The intended use case is for simple, fast reading of CIFTI data.
 No attempt has been made to comprehensively support the CIFTI specification.
 For more complex use cases in Julia, I recommend instead using Julia's cross-language interoperability to take advantage of one of several more comprehensive implementations (see the `cifti` and `ciftiTools` R packages, `nibabel` in Python, etc).

 The `CIFTI.load` function supplied here should work for any of the common CIFTI filetypes (dtseries, dscalar, ptseries, dconn, etc).
-If you have a CIFTI filetype that's not supported, please send me a sample (anonymized, of course, and containing only synthetic data) and I'll add support for it.
+If you have a CIFTI filetype that's not supported, please send me a sample (anonymized and containing only synthetic data) and I'll add support for it.

 Version 1.2 introduces an experimental feature, `CIFTI.save`, to save data out (either from a `CiftiStruct` or simply from a `Matrix`) to a copy of an existing CIFTI file on disk.
 Due to optional matrix transpositions and to conventions of row major versus column major order, it's tricky to ensure that data is written to disk in the right order and orientation in all cases, so please verify that it works as expected in your environment.